The Master's Duty: Tourism qua Critique of Asymetrical Japanese Colonial Policies in Yi Sang's "Miscellaneous Writings by Autumn Lamplight"

-Professor John M. Frankl discusses Korean literature under Japanese occupation 1910-1945.
+Professor John M. Frankl discusses colonial Korean literature under Japanese occupation 1910-1945.

 Hilliard Endowment Lecture by John M. Frankl, Ph.D.
 (2003, Harvard GSAS)